 \section{Abstract}

-Recent studies have illuminated that Large Language Models (LLMs) exhibit substantial potential in the realm of RTL (Register Transfer Level) code generation, with notable advancements evidenced by commercial models such as GPT-4 and Claude3-Opus.
-Despite their proficiency, these commercial LLMs often raise concerns regarding privacy and security.
-Conversely, open-source LLMs, which offer solutions to these concerns, have inferior performance in RTL code generation tasks to commercial models due to the lack of high-quality open-source RTL datasets.
+Recent studies have demonstrated the significant potential of Large Language Models (LLMs) in generating Register Transfer Level (RTL) code, with notable advancements showcased by commercial models such as GPT-4 and Claude3-Opus.
+However, these proprietary LLMs often raise concerns regarding privacy and security.
+While open-source LLMs offer solutions to these concerns, they typically underperform commercial models in RTL code generation tasks, primarily due to the scarcity of high-quality open-source RTL datasets.
+To address this challenge, we introduce \origen, a fully open-source framework that incorporates self-reflection capabilities and a novel dataset augmentation methodology for generating high-quality, large-scale RTL code.
+Our approach employs a code-to-code augmentation technique to enhance the quality of open-source RTL code datasets.
+Furthermore, \origen can rectify syntactic errors through a self-reflection process that leverages compiler feedback.

-To address this issue, we introduce \origen, a fully open-source framework featuring self-reflection capabilities and a dataset augmentation methodology for generating high-quality, large-scale RTL code.
-We propose a novel code-to-code augmentation methodology that leverages knowledge distillation to enhance the quality of the open-source RTL code datasets.
-Additionally, \origen is capable of correcting syntactic errors by leveraging a self-reflection process based on feedback from the compiler.
-The self-reflection ability of the model is facilitated by a carefully constructed dataset, which comprises a comprehensive collection of samples.
-Experimental results demonstrate that \origen remarkably outperforms other open-source alternatives in RTL code generation, surpassing the previous best-performing LLM by 9.8\% on the VerilogEval-Human benchmark.
-Furthermore, \origen exhibits superior capabilities in self-reflection and error rectification, surpassing GPT-4 by 18.1\% on the benchmark designed to evaluate the capability of self-reflection.
+Experimental results demonstrate that \origen significantly outperforms other open-source alternatives in RTL code generation.
+It surpasses the previous best-performing open-source LLM by 12.8\% and even exceeds GPT-4 Turbo in the pass@1 metric on the VerilogEval-Human benchmark.
+Moreover, \origen exhibits superior capabilities in self-reflection and error correction, outperforming GPT-4 by 19.9\% on a benchmark designed to evaluate self-reflection capabilities.